Harold Godwinson: Powerful nobleman

 Edith married Edward on 23 January 1045 and, around that time, Harold became Earl of East Anglia.
 Harold is called "earl" when he appears as a witness in a will that may date to 1044; but, by 1045, Harold regularly appears as an earl in documents.
 One reason for his appointment to East Anglia may have been a need to defend against the threat from King Magnus the Good of Norway.
 It is possible that Harold led some of the ships from his earldom that were sent to Sandwich in 1045 against Magnus.
 Sweyn, Harold's elder brother, had been named an earl in 1043.
 It was also around the time that Harold was named an earl that he began a relationship with Edith the Fair, who appears to have been the heiress to lands in Cambridgeshire, Suffolk and Essex, lands in Harold's new earldom.
 The relationship was a form of marriage that was not blessed or sanctioned by the Church, known as More danico, or "in the Danish manner", and was accepted by most laypeople in England at the time.
 Any children of such a union were considered legitimate.
 Harold probably entered the relationship in part to secure support in his new earldom.

 Harold's elder brother Sweyn was exiled in 1047 after abducting the abbess of Leominster.
 Sweyn's lands were divided between Harold and a cousin, Beorn.
 In 1049, Harold was in command of a ship or ships that were sent with a fleet to aid Henry III, Holy Roman Emperor against Baldwin V, Count of Flanders, who was in revolt against Henry.
 During this campaign, Sweyn returned to England and attempted to secure a pardon from the king, but Harold and Beorn refused to return any of their lands, and Sweyn, after leaving the royal court, took Beorn hostage and later killed him.

 In 1051, Edward appointed an enemy of the Godwins as Archbishop of Canterbury and soon afterwards drove them into exile, but they raised an army which forced the king to restore them to their positions a year later.
 Earl Godwin died in 1053, and Harold succeeded him as Earl of Wessex, which made him the most powerful lay figure in England after the king.

 In 1055, Harold drove back the Welsh, who had burned Hereford.
-Harold also became Earl of Hereford in 1058, and replaced his late father as the focus of opposition to growing Norman influence in England under the restored monarchy (1042–66) of Edward the Confessor, who had spent more than 25 years in exile in Normandy.
-He led a series of successful campaigns (1062–63) against Gruffydd ap Llywelyn of Gwynedd, king of Wales.
-This conflict ended with Gruffydd's defeat and death in 1063.
+Harold also became Earl of Hereford in 1058, and replaced his late father as the focus of opposition to growing Norman influence in England under the restored monarchy (1042–1066) of Edward the Confessor, who had spent more than 25 years in exile in Normandy.
+He led a series of successful campaigns (1062–1063) against Gruffudd ap Llywelyn of Gwynedd, king of Wales.
+This conflict ended following the death of Gruffudd in 1063.